Common attack targets

 • Medium (5.0–6.9 CVSS): Enforce encryption/MFA by policy.

-A consolidated toolkit and response playbook for each vulnerability category, combining automated tools, manual testing techniques, and incident response steps:
+The following table presents a consolidated toolkit and response playbook for each vulnerability category, combining the practical tools and high-level response steps security professionals use.

 Vulnerability